trofi/trofi.github.io.gen/posts/274-xmms2-flac-hangup-fix.md

 ```

 While a bit verbose the documentation string even has the example
-implementation of a sinble callback almost identical to `xmms2`'s
+implementation of a single callback almost identical to `xmms2`
 use case.

 Note: `*bytes` is unconditionally(ish) written back in the example
 above.
 We always signal library what we passed back regardless of
 encountered errors.
 It's because `flac` knows how to skip over
 undecodable metadata.
-Thus it's a resonable behaviour to
+Thus, it's a reasonable behavior to
 return `FLAC__STREAM_DECODER_READ_STATUS_ABORT` and still expect more
 reads from this stream in search of decodable next frame.

 In comparison `xmms2` did not update `*bytes` in case of end of stream
 and in case of an error.
 As a result `flac` decoder was stuck running
 the callback again and again getting the same `buffer` back. `buffer`
-possibly contained uninitialized contents of `buffer` as it if was just
+possibly contained uninitialized contents of `buffer` as if it was just
 read them from the input stream.

 Once understood the fix was [trivial](https://github.com/xmms2/xmms2-devel/commit/39d31d4a7ae463f3df7a09915fe61e2574f4d95f):